horseshoe7/WatchCommunicator/README.md

 See both the `AppDelegate.swift` and the `ExtensionDelegate.swift` implementations in the demo project for how one sets up a `WatchCommunicator` instance.

+Note, you are responsible for managing thread safety here.
+(See suggestions for future work below)

 ### Context Accessor

 Perhaps you need to refresh your watch's state.
-Wouldn't it be nice to remain in a 'server-client' mindset?
+Wouldn't it be nice to remain in a 'server-client' mindset (with completion blocks)?
 This is where you could ask the counterpart device for its current context via a `WatchCommunicatorMessage` of `.responseType = .applicationContext`.
 But what if you've never sent that before?
 By configuring a `applicationContextAccessor` block, whenever the `WatchCommunicator` receives a request for the `applicationContext`, this information can always be sent back to the device requesting it.

-### File Mover
+### File Location Mapper

 By default, whenever a file transfer completes, the file will be moved to a location in the user's caches folder.
-You can modify this behaviour by providing an implementation for the `.fileMover` property.
+You can modify this behaviour by providing an implementation for the `.fileLocationMapper` property.

 ### Reachability Monitoring